-The need for ongoing supportive measures will be assessed based on whether the need for support is linked to the sexual misconduct or discrimination incident and whether the request is reasonable.
+The need for ongoing supportive measures will be assessed based on whether the need for support is linked to the sexual misconduct or discrimination incident or proceeding and whether the request is reasonable.

 Referral to Other Resources

 The Office of Equity will provide information about additional resources to individuals interacting with the office.
 Individuals are encouraged to seek support from campus and community resources in addition to working with an Office of Equity supportive measures specialist or the Office of Equity investigation team.

 If the incident does not fall within the Office of Equity's jurisdiction or the individual needs additional support that cannot be requested by a supportive measures specialist, the individual will be referred to other campus and community resources.